AaronHon530/Test-iOS-1/README.md

 # USThing Recruitment Test 1 - iOS

 ## Introduction :information_source:
-In this test, you are required to create a calculator app on iOS! :tada: :iphone:
+In the core part, you are required to create a calculator app on iOS! :tada: :iphone:

 You are allowed to find help online by searching related material.